shimpe/ac7renamer/README.md

   - cd pyinstaller
   - /folder/where/python/is/installed/Scripts/pyinstaller ../ReStyle.py -F

-At the end of the process, a "dist" folder should have appeared which contains ReStyle.exe.
+At the end of the process, a "dist" folder should have appeared which contains a ReStyle executable.

 Building on Mac OS:
 -------------------